albertattard/java-boot-camp/02 - Data Types.md

     , "INVALID_AMOUNT,bf0a7a01052ee64c75ed878e581c0bc5a1ea0e2c868108aefa8aa47eb53142a8"
     , "CREDIT_TRANSFER_EXCEEDED,1875c1b5559559051e814667827c260668842b699a058300bcb2e8e4a609cd00"
   } )
-  public void shouldExistEnumWithName( String name, String expectedSha256 ) {
+  public void shouldExistEnumWithName( final String name, final String expectedSha256 ) {
     assertEquals( expectedSha256, computeSha256( name ) );
     AppError.valueOf( name );
   }

-  private static String computeSha256( String text ) {
+  private static String computeSha256( final String text ) {
     return sha256().hashString( text, StandardCharsets.UTF_8 ).toString();
   }
 }
 ```

 The [SHA256 hash function](https://en.wikipedia.org/wiki/SHA-2) can be used to create a hash for the enum name.
-If the enum name is changed and by mistake the IDE also renames the sample data too, the SHA256 value will not match anymore.
+If the enum name is changed and by mistake the IDE also renames the sample data too, the SHA256 value will not match anymore and the test will fail.

 #### Using a specific property as the unit of Persistence